 The traditions and practices of the U.S are included in the American culture.
 According to Cristina De Rossi, a senior anthropologist at Barnet & Southgate Colleges in London, “culture involves religion, cuisine, what we dress, how we dress it up.
 Our vocabulary, marriage, song, and feelings are correct or incorrect.
 How we consume food, welcome guests, act with family members, and a billion other things”.
 The U.S. Census Bureau estimates that the United States has a populace of more than 332 million, making it the third biggest nation in the world .
 Every nine seconds, a kid is born, and every eleven seconds, someone passes away.

 Migrants mainly formed the United States population from other nations and the Native Americans who already resided on the land.
 Every 666 seconds, a new immigrant arrives in the nation, based on the Census Data.
 The Oxford School claims that, as a result, America is one of the nations with the most diversified cultures in the world.
 According to the Library of Congress, nearly every area of the world has impacted American society.
-Most famously, the English conquered the nation in the early 1600s .
-The civilizations of Native Americans, Latin Americans, Africans, and Asians have also influenced American culture.
+Most famously, the English conquered the nation in the early 1600s.
+The cultures of Native Americans, Latin Americans, Africans, and Asians have all had an impact on American society.

 Throughout the late 18th and early 19th centuries, American painters essentially produced realistic landscapes and portraits or those turned to Europe for technical guidance.
 For instance, John Singleton Copley was born in Boston.
-Yet, most of the iconic portraits he is known for were created during the Rococo and Neoclassical periods.
+However, the majority of the recognizable portraits for which he is famous originated in the Rococo and Neoclassical eras.

 The later 18th century was when the United States was still a young country.